 how queer spaces have the power to shape society

-Building on the experiences that the first episode of our Summer of Love video series explores, Stephen Isaac-Wilson discusses how LGBT nightlife offered a sweaty sanctuary from prejudice and discrimination, and how we should do everything in our power...
+Building on the experiences that the first episode of our Summer of Love video series explores, Stephen Isaac-Wilson discusses how LGBT nightlife spaces offer a sweaty sanctuary from prejudice and discrimination, and why we should do everything in our...

-My experience at sixth form was better but still not great.
-Although my circle of friends were liberal, I still felt too afraid to rock the heteronormative boat.
-We spent our days playing cards, living out of each other's pockets and the nights trialling our fake IDs at east London clubs and navigating night buses home.
-We spent so much time together and shared so many experiences but still this wasn't enough me to coax me out the closet.
+My experience in high school was better, but still not great.
+Although my circle of friends was liberal, I still felt too afraid to rock the heteronormative boat.
+We spent our days playing cards and living out of each other's pockets; our nights trying our fake IDs at east London clubs and navigating night buses home.
+We spent so much time together and shared so many experiences, but still this wasn't enough me to coax me out the closet.
 I remember my friend Tallulah trying to broach the subject with me at party she threw while her parents were away, a verbal exchange I quickly and regrettably dismantled.
-Largely speaking, our conversations around crushes, dating and relationships never seemed to accommodate my feelings or experiences.
-Chats around queerness often seemed awkward, random and embarrassing.
+Largely speaking, our conversations around crushes, dating, and relationships never seemed to accommodate my feelings or experiences.
+Chats about queerness often seemed awkward, random, and embarrassing.

 Society is culturally indebted to queer people and the small pockets of space they carved out for themselves.
-Especially, oppressed queers of colour who came together in NYC and Chicago and forged various sounds and art forms to give the mainstream vogueing, house music, disco and an extensive vocabulary.
+Especially, oppressed queers of color who came together in NYC and Chicago and forged various sounds and art forms to give the mainstream vogueing, house music, disco, and an extensive vocabulary.
 From Madonna to Lady Gaga, pop culture has pulled inspiration from impoverished queers and that needs to be remembered.
-In addition to providing young queer people with ample sartorial guidance, queer icons such as Willi Ninja, Larry Levan and Boy George who have greatly contributed to club culture.
+In addition to providing young queer people with ample sartorial guidance, queer icons such as Willi Ninja, Larry Levan, and Boy George have greatly contributed to club culture.
 We have a lot to be proud of.

 However, rising rents and gentrification mean these spaces are under threat.
-In NYC, trans friendly Spectrum and Escuelita (Vogue Knights) closed earlier this year to the extreme detriment of many.
-In London, something of an epidemic has seen venues such as the Joiners Arms, The Black Cap, Candy Bar and The George and Dragon close in recent years - with others hanging in the balance.
+In NYC, trans friendly Spectrum and Escuelita (Vogue Knights) closed earlier this year to the detriment of many.
+In London, something of an epidemic has seen venues such as the Joiners Arms, The Black Cap, Candy Bar, and The George and Dragon close in recent years, while others hanging in the balance.

 It has been argued that the necessity of these spaces isn't as strong as it once was.
 The internet, to a degree, has heightened the visibility of LGBT people from all over the globe.
-With a cocktail of Instagram, Tumblr and YouTube, interacting and subscribing to a particular queer aesthetic has become easier.
-However, the tangibility of IRL connections and the support they provide is what needs protection -- as queer friends are absolutely essential for personal growth.
+Between Instagram, Tumblr, and YouTube, interacting and subscribing to a particular queer aesthetic has become easier.
+However, the tangibility of IRL connections and the support they provide is what needs protection — as queer friends are absolutely essential for personal growth.

 A survey in 2016 conducted by the International Lesbian, Gay, Bisexual, Trans and Intersex Association (ILGA) of 96,000 people in 53 UN member states provided less than progressive results.
 It revealed that two-thirds of adults would be upset if their child expressed same-sex love and only 28% felt it would be acceptable if their son expressed themselves as female.
-It clear that queer people need more places to begin to accept themselves, away from the pressures of their parents and peers.
-A space to enhance and shape their identity -- before it's moulded by the scrutiny and judgement of the rest of society.
+It's clear that queer people need more places to begin to accept themselves, away from the pressures of their parents and peers — a space to enhance and shape their identity before it's molded by the scrutiny and judgement of the rest of society.

 We all benefit when safe spaces allow for us to exercise freedom of expression and subcultures are allowed to artistically flourish.
 When we allow people to find their voice, we create a more inclusive and progressive society — one everyone has a stake in.
 We have a responsibility to ensure that these spaces remain open and are here for future generations.
 Put bluntly, these spaces have done so much for me.
-It's in mine and also your interest to protect them.
+It's in our interest to protect them.

 Text Stephen Isaac-Wilson